CatalanCabbage/notes/system-design/5-load-balancing-&-dns.md

 - Hence, the Authoritative Nameserver returns a *list of IP addresses* instead of a single address.
 - With every request, the authoritative server changes the order of the IP addresses in the list in a round-robin fashion.
 - The client forwards requests to the first address on the list.
+- If the first address does not return data within the TTL, it can make requests to the next address.